 Venturing a little further afield?
 Here are some other local dining venues worth exploring:

-We used to live in Porepunkah and this is a well frequented local café for breakfast, – and great for lunch too – the Rail Trail café is run by husband-and-wife team Jesse and Lucy.
+This is a well frequented local café for breakfast, – and great for lunch too – the Rail Trail café is run by husband-and-wife team Jesse and Lucy.
 The menu has a strong authentic Mexican influence, thanks to Jesse’s Mexican heritage.
-Located on the Murray to Mountains Rail Trail – a 95km cycling and walking trail from Wangaratta to Bright via Beechworth – we recommend taking a pit stop to try their jalapeño and chorizo breakfast burrito.
+Located on the Murray to Mountains Rail Trail – a 95km cycling and walking trail from Wangaratta to Bright via Beechworth – we recommend taking a pit stop to try their jalapeño and chorizo breaky burrito.

 The quintessential Aussie pub for the 21st century.
 Publicans Tim and Paddy have opted for a small menu done well, featuring the classic hits of chicken parmigiana, fish and chips, bangers and mash, and a beef burger alongside bibimbap and banh mi.
 Their drink lists feature local favourites, including yours truly.
 A long Sunday lunch in the beer garden with live music is definitely a winner.

 While you’re exploring our fantastic region, don’t forget to add a trip to our Billy Button Bright Cellar Door.
 Our Cellar Door is located in the heart of Bright and is the perfect spot to pick up your favourite wines and artisan regional produce – including our fine selection of cheeses.
 We hope to see you soon.